mhjensen/Physics321/README.md

 - Wednesday:
 - Friday:  Summary and discussions of finals exams
 ### Week 17, April 27- May 1, 2020, Finals week
-- Final Exam: day to be determined
+- Final Exam:  April 29, 5:45pm - 7:45pm in 1420 Biomedical & Physical Sciences

 ## Learning outcomes (more material to come)